1st Supervisor: Dr Graeme Stasiuk , King’s College London

-- Develop new chelators capable of radiolabelling Scandium-44 at room temperature and neutral pH.
+- Develop new chelators capable of radiolabelling Scandium-44 at room temperature and neutral pH

-- Validate the kinetic stability of the Scandium-44 complexes against biological competitors.
+- Validate the kinetic stability of the Scandium-44 complexes against biological competitors

-- Develop a bifunctional chelator for targeting Scandium-44 in a prostate cancer model.
+- Develop a bifunctional chelator for targeting Scandium-44 in a prostate cancer model

-This project sets out to develop the next generation of chelators for scandium-44, which can be rapidly radiolabelled under physiological conditions for facile translation into current technology used within the clinic/radiopharmacy.
+This project sets out to develop the next generation of chelators for scandium-44, which can be rapidly radiolabeled under physiological conditions for facile translation into current technology used within the clinic/radiopharmacy.
 The development of new chelators that can complex scandium-44 is essential to facilitate translation and widen the scope of applications for these PET radionuclides.
-Radiolabelling under mild conditions, at neutral pH and low temperatures is important as it will simplify the procedure from radionuclide production to patient by removing multiple synthetic steps currently used in a hospital radiopharmacy or PET centre to produce a tracer for imaging.
-This will also allow for the use of targeting moieties, such as proteins, that are sensitive to harsh radiolabelling conditions.
+Radiolabeling under mild conditions, at neutral pH and low temperatures is important as it will simplify the procedure from radionuclide production to patient by removing multiple synthetic steps currently used in a hospital radiopharmacy or PET centre to produce a tracer for imaging.
+This will also allow for the use of targeting moieties, such as proteins, that are sensitive to harsh radiolabeling conditions.

-In this project we will develop a series of chelators, that show various coordination modes for binding scandium-44, find the ideal system for radiolabelling at neutral pH and kinetic stability, while being able to functionalise with proteins for imaging cancer.
+In this project we will develop a series of chelators, that show various coordination modes for binding scandium-44, find the ideal system for radiolabeling at neutral pH and kinetic stability, while being able to functionalise with proteins for imaging cancer.

-We will validate the targeting of these scandium-44 tracers in a prostate cancer model, and compare them to the gallium-68 counterparts that are in the clinic.
+We will validate the targeting of these scandium-44 tracers in a prostate cancer model and compare them to the gallium-68 counterparts that are in the clinic.

 The PhD candidate will be expected to have a degree in chemical sciences, biochemistry or cancer biology with a willingness to undertake organic chemistry, inorganic radiochemistry, tissue culture and in vivo studies.